-The corrector plate does not make very good thermal contact with the casting because there are spacers between the metal and glass.
-Heat applied to the corrector plate casting usually warms the air inside the dew shield but this air becomes less dense when heated and thus rises up escaping into the atmosphere.
-It is much more effective to warm the telescope tube because the heat energy travels into the telescope warming the air within and transferring this heat to the corrector plate and offsetting heat loss via radiation cooling by the night sky.
+The corrector plate glass is insulated from the casting with cork spacers so heat will not transfer from the metal to the glass.
+It is much more effective to warm the telescope tube because the heat energy travels into the telescope warming the air within which then warms the corrector plate from the inside and offsets heat loss to the night sky.
 See Telescope Cooldown for more information.

-If my scope has rails or bars that interfere with placing the heater strip just behind the Corrector Plate Casting then where should I place the heater strip?
+My scope has rails that interfere with placing the heater strip just behind the Corrector Plate Casting, so where should I place the heater strip?

-In many cases the Corrector Plate Casting has a larger outside diameter than the telescope tube so there is about a 1/16" gap between the tube and the rail or bar as shown in the upper portion of the diagram below.
+The Corrector Plate Casting has a larger outside diameter than the telescope tube so there is about a 1/16" gap between the tube and the rail or bar as shown in the upper portion of the diagram below.
 Try sliding the thinner Velcro end through the gap first and then work the heater strip through by sliding back and forth along the rail.
 To avoid wear on the fabric, just leave the heater in place rather than removing it after each observing session.
-If however there is no gap or it is too small, then you may put washers or spacers between the rail and the casting as shown in the lower portion of the diagram below to create a gap.
+If this is not successful, then it may be possible to put washers or spacers between the rail and the casting as shown in the lower portion of the diagram below to create a gap.
 Adding spacers or washers will most likely require longer screws than those supplied with the rail (short screws will not fully engage the threaded holes and will strip out).
-In general the screws must be longer by the same amount as the spacer or washer thickness you added, but to be sure you should check the length by looking through the corrector plate while turning the focus knob and make sure the screws protrude into the scope a little but not so far that they hit the primary mirror as it moves back and forth.
-If the screws are too long you can either use a thicker spacer under the rail or cut the screw shorter (run a nut onto the screw before cutting and filing the burrs, then check the threads by unscrewing the nut).
+In general the screws must be longer by the same amount as the spacer or washer thickness you added (check the length by looking through the corrector plate while turning the focus knob and make sure the screws do not protrude into the scope so far that they hit the primary mirror as it moves back and forth).

 What is the Temperature Sensor Cable for?

 The Temperature Sensor Cable (see photo above) measures both the ambient air temperature and the telescope temperature.
 The DewBuster™ Controller uses this information to constantly adjust the power output to the Temperature Controlled Heater in order to maintain the telescope slightly warmer than the air temperature.
 The control knob sets the exact number of degrees Fahrenheit that the telescope will be warmed above the air temperature.
-For easy attachment, the Scope Sensor clips onto the heater strip which keeps it in place against the telescope tube.
-The Air Sensor is located on the end of a brown extension wire which keeps it suspended in air and away from the heater for an accurate air temperature reading.
-This is much better than having the air sensor inside the controller where it would be affected by heat from the electronic components.
+For easy attachment, the Scope Sensor clips onto the heater strip which holds it in place against the telescope tube.
+The Air Sensor is located on the end of the extension wire which keeps it suspended in air and away from the heater for an accurate air temperature reading.
+This is much better than having the air sensor inside the controller where heat from the electronic components would introduce errors.
 Since the two sensors are combined into one assembly with a single 6-foot cable, wiring clutter can be minimized by routing the sensor cable alongside the heater strip cable (you may tape them together if you wish).
-The cable length (may be shortened by the end user) or you may specify a shorter length when ordering.
+The cable length may be shortened by the end user or you may specify a shorter length when ordering.